CharlesFabicki/Tic-Tac-Toe.Game/Tic-Tac-Toe Game AI version/Readme.md

 # Tic-Tac-Toe Game AI version

-This is a simple implementation of the classic Tic-Tac-Toe game in Python with a graphical user interface (GUI) built using the Tkinter library.
+This is a simple implementation of the classic Tic-Tac-Toe game with an added feature of an AI opponent.
+The game is built using Python and the Tkinter library for the graphical user interface.

 ## Screenshots
 ![You won](https://github.com/CharlesFabicki/Tic-Tac-Toe.Game.plus.AI.version/assets/103677730/bfa9ccdd-239b-414f-ad39-73894e19c0d8)